tungs/timesnap/README.md

 ## <a name="from-cli" href="#from-cli">#</a> From the Command Line

 ### <a name="cli-global-install" href="#cli-global-install">#</a> Global Install and Use
+To Install:

 Due to [an issue in puppeteer](https://github.com/GoogleChrome/puppeteer/issues/375) with permissions, timesnap is not supported for global installation for root.
 You can configure `npm` to install global packages for a specific user following this guide: https://docs.npmjs.com/getting-started/fixing-npm-permissions#option-two-change-npms-default-directory

-After configuring, to install, run:
+After configuring, run:
 ```
 npm install -g timesnap
 ```